rhpvorderman/gzip_static/docs/technical_considerations.rst

 <https://www.debian.org/News/2021/20210814>`_ but ngx_brotli is nowhere on the
 horizon.

-This leads me to conclude that installing ngx_brotli is **hard**, and keeping it up to date with the latest security patches will fall upon me as I maintain a self-compiled module.
-No thanks!

 Once a properly working ngx_brotli module is packaged in Debian, I am happy to add brotli support!